 - Search online: Check out the top projects on Kickstarter and Quora to see what problems developers are trying to solve.
 Trawl through the top list and hunt for products.
 Check out Reddit or any industry-specific forum - this will give you some idea of internal validation.

 - Check Crunchbase: Crunchbase gives you the details of the funding models behind various startups.
-While investors already support a large number of these, knowing what’s already being funded can help you prioritise an unsolved problem and optimise your approach.
+While investors already support a large number of these, knowing what’s already being funded can help you

 - Using keywords: Google's keyword trends can give you an insight into key topics.
 Tools like App Annie are useful for evaluating the keywords used in the store.